UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

     - The dashed lines denote a 'maybe' or 'optional', e.g. some UPPMAX projects require two factor authorization.

-## Step 1: get an UPPMAX user account
+## Step 1: Get a SUPR account

-First, one needs an an UPPMAX user account.
+First, one needs an an SUPR account.
-See how to get one at [the UPPMAX guide 'Apply to a user account'](user_account.md#apply-to-an-uppmax-user-account).
+See how to get one at [the UPPMAX guide 'Apply to a SUPR account'](supr_account.md).

+This is needed to administer your projects and accounts on one or several academic clusters over Sweden.

 ## (optional) Step 2: get a 2FA for your UPPMAX user account